gustafla/ruoho-heiluu-tuulessa/readme.md

-# Instanssidemo2018
+# Simlaatiodemo

-A demo to be released at Instanssi 2018
+A demo to be released at Simulaatio 2018

 Binary requires a modern 64-bit GNU/Linux (libc.so.6), OpenGL 3.3 and SDL 2.0